 Linda is Chair of Conservatoires UK and a member of the International Advisory Council for the Creative Industries Federation.

-Howard Rogerson became Conductor of Settle Orchestra in 1992 after being asked to guest conduct the Orchestra in a joint performance of Mozart’s ‘The Magic Flute’ with Craven Opera Group.
-It was during his 15-year tenure that the Orchestra underwent its most significant period of change, growing both in terms of numbers of players and standard of playing.
-He developed a strong community-orientated focus for the Orchestra and this was maintained through his encouragement of players of all abilities.
-He also introduced the junior membership scheme, which epitomised his policy of providing opportunities for youngsters to experience orchestral playing.
-This initiative has ensured that there is always a refreshing mix of ages within the orchestra.During his time with the orchestra, Howard worked in partnership with three leaders, beginning with Anne Heaton in 1992.
+During his time with the Orchestra, Howard worked in partnership with three leaders, beginning with Anne Heaton in 1992.
 Kenneth Mitchell took over in 2001, followed by Tracey Keeley in 2002.
 In their respective fields of wind and strings, conductor and leaders used their professional playing and peripatetic teaching experience to lead frequent sectional rehearsals, helping players improve and develop their skills.

 Howard’s 38 years as a professional clarinettist provided the contacts that led to concerto performances with Marat Bisengaliev (violin), Benjamin Frith (piano) and the Gould Trio.
 He also helped to initiate two very successful day workshops, attended by over 70 musicians from Yorkshire, Lancashire and Cumbria, and a World Premiere of ‘Striding Dales’ by Christopher Beardsley, both events supported by Making Music.

-On his retirement in 2007, Settle Orchestra awarded Howard the title of Emeritus Conductor, in recognition of his important contribution to the Society and his many years of dedication to its development and success.
+On his retirement in 2007, Settle Orchestra awarded Howard the title of Emeritus Conductor, in recognition of his important contribution to the Orchestra and his many years of dedication to its development and success.
 Howard became the vice-president of Settle Orchestra following the sad death of the previous incumbent, Arthur Butterworth.

+In 2007, Howard fulfilled his dream of running and conducting a professional seaside orchestra by forming the Promenade Concert Orchestra of Morecambe (PCO).
 Using his many years of experience, and his own extensive library of light orchestral music, Howard and his orchestra quickly built up a large and faithful following, and they perform regularly to sell-out audiences at their home, The Platform.
 The enthusiastic response and support for the PCO allows this charming music to be heard again by a wider audience.
+The PCO season consists of four concerts, each with a different theme, including Palm Court selections, music from the shows and the music of Vienna with its waltzes and polkas.

 For further information and to book tickets, visit The Platform website, or phone 01524 412552.

-Harry Lai Harry Lai is a conductor from Hong Kong.
-He completed his masters of piano performance with Murray McLachlan at the Royal Northern College of Music, appearing in many RNCM orchestras and ensembles.
-He is also the recent recipient of 2nd prize in the Avril Coleridge-Taylor competition.
 Harry has assisted orchestras such as the Royal Liverpool Philharmonic and BBC Philharmonic, and in masterclasses conducted Dubrovnik Symphony Orchestra, Südwestdeutsches Kammerorchestra Pforzheim (SWDKO), English Symphony Orchestra, amongst others.
 He has studied or participated in masterclasses with Mark Heron, Peter Eötvös, Gregory Vajda, Howard Williams, Douglas Bostock.
 Recent highlights include assisting John Storgårds and BBC Philharmonic for their BBC Proms appearance.
 His studies are generously supported by the Dorothy Smith Scholarship and an RNCM entrance scholarship.

 Anne performs regularly throughout the North West and has been leader of the Lancashire Chamber Orchestra since 2004, performing at the Bridgewater Hall, Royal Northern College of Music and The Lowry.
 She particularly enjoys encouraging young musicians in the Craven area to join their local orchestra.